jiinjeong/CSVolunteer/README.md

     }
     ```
     * Font-family stacks
-      * If the specified font is not installed on the computer of someone who is trying to view your webpage, the webpage will instead apply the font of the default browser style.
+      * If the specified font is not installed on a computer that is trying to display your webpage, the webpage will instead apply the font of the default browser style.
         * We say that the browser does not support the specified font.
       * However, if you would like, you can specify one or more different "fall-back options".
       * To do so, list the fonts in order of preference, separated by commas.
 This is called a *font-family stack*.